CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 * Structs for some parts of the pipeline.
 * Fragment buffer to framebuffer copy.
 * CUDA-GL interop.
+* A simple mouse interactive camera that transforms the object.

 You will need to implement the following features/pipeline stages: